What is the minimum core?

 You may need to be prepared to meet the needs of your learners whose levels of literacy, language, numeracy and ICT skills might otherwise jeopardise or hinder their learning.
 You can read about embedding these skills during your sessions here.

 As a teacher, trainer and/or assessor, you need to ensure your own skills are adequate, to help improve those of your learners.
 For example, you might encourage your learners to use various aspects of new technology, but not feel confident at using them yourself.
 You might like to take additional training, for example, if your computer skills need further development or you feel your spelling and grammar need improving.
 The FELTAG Report Paths forward to a digital future for Further Education and Skills (2014) recommended an increase in the use of technology.
 When teaching, your learners will trust and believe you, for example, if you are spelling words wrongly in a handout or a presentation, your learners might think the spelling is correct, just because you are their teacher.
 There are some links towards the end of this article which you might find helpful.

-Here is an example taken from Gravells A & Simpson S (2014) The Certificate in Education and Training (the book picture at the top of this page).
+Here is an example taken from Gravells A (2017) Principles and Practices of Teaching and Training (the book picture at the top of this page).

 Reading relevant internal and external guidance to ascertain the requirements for initial and diagnostic assessment.
 Reading the qualification specification and making notes regarding what will be delivered and assessed.
 Completing templates and forms, checking spelling, grammar, punctuation and syntax.

 Speaking to learners about their individual needs.
 Asking questions to ascertain a learner’s prior knowledge and experience, and listening to their responses.
 Listening to questions and answering them appropriately.